Beginner Applicant Page

 reading the Patent Application Guide and writing the documents yourself

-using our new interactive tool for completing the specification.
+using our new Interactive tool for preparing patent documents.
 This tool will provide step by step guidance as to what exactly should go into your specification, where it should go and what it should look like.
 It will generate both Microsoft Word and Abode PDF versions of the four documents [Description, Claims, Drawings, Abstract] allowing you to file at your leisure.
-This can be accessed here:

 3. Once you are happy with the generated documents [Description, Claims, Drawings, Abstract] you can now file them with the Office.
 There are two possible ways to do this: